Professor Rebecca BraunTeaching Fellow

 International Editorial Board: Gegenwartsliteratur

-Article peer-review: Austrian Studies, Celebrity Studies, Edinburgh German Yearbook, Focus on German Studies, German Quarterly, Phrasis, Seminar
+Article peer-review: Austrian Studies, Celebrity Studies, Comparative Literature Studies, Comparative Critical Studies, Edinburgh German Yearbook, Focus on German Studies, German Quarterly, History of Political Thought, Journal of Cultural Analytics, The Modern Language Review, Phrasis, Seminar

 Book reviews: Journal of European Studies, Forum for Modern Language Studies, German Quarterly, The Modern Language Review, Times Higher Education Supplement